Axe of God

 ‘What’s a Axe of God?’
 I arks.

-‘Axe of God,’ Judiff goes, ‘are axe for which no one can be held responsible – this means they are hard for insurance to cover, and insurance likes to avoid such claims.
+‘Acts of God,’ Judiff goes, ‘are acts for which no one can be held responsible – this means they are hard for insurance to cover, and insurance likes to avoid such claims.
 Or to make them somebody else’s responsiblity.’
 She sighs.
 ‘Comparable to our current circumstances – we’re still to determine why the alarm wasn’t activated.’

 Dick steps right into the middle of our four-sided shape, squintin up at me wearin like magnifyin glasses: